 To most effectively reduce peak pressure on the plantar foot, an orthosis should act to distribute force over the largest possible surface area.
-Such an orthosis would be one that conforms very closely to the arch of the foot and is rigid enough so as not to deform under body weight.
-Mueller and colleagues showed a reduction in peak plantar pressure of 16-24% using a total contact insert which acted to increase contact surface area by 27%.
-In addition to close conformity to the arch of the foot, it should be noted that wider orthoses will distribute force over a larger surface area than more narrow orthoses.
+Such an orthosis would be one that conforms very closely to the arch of the foot and is rigid enough so as not to deform under body weight.6-8 more narrow orthoses.
 Rigidity of the device is also critical.
 Traditionally, softer orthoses have been prescribed for patients with diabetes and with a history of ulceration.
 In fact, however, softer "mushy" orthoses will simply deform under body weight and will not distribute pressure as effectively as more rigid orthoses.

-To distribute pressure over the largest possible surface area, the orthosis should conform close to the arch of the foot, be at least as wide as the foot, and be rigid enough to resist deformation.
+To distribute pressure over the largest possible surface area, the orthosis should conform close to the arch of the foot, be at least as wide as the foot, and Continued on page 148 be rigid enough to resist deformation.

 • Cast: For an orthosis to conform closely to the arch of the foot, it is recommended that the a non-weightbearing neutral suspension cast of the foot be taken with the sub-talar joint in neutral position, the midtarsal joint locked, and the first ray plantarflexed.
 Casting in a semi-weightbearing position often leads to ground reactive forces causing a flattening of the arch (dorsiflexion of the first ray) during casting.
-The resultant orthosis will have a lower arch height and will not conform as close to the arch of the foot.
+The resultant orthosis will have a lower arch height and will not conform as close to the arch of the foot.^{9,10}